w3c/wcag3/guidelines/terms/method.md

 status: developing
 ---

-detailed information, either technology-specific or technology-agnostic, on ways to satisfy the :term[requirement] as well as :term[tests] and scoring information
+detailed information, either technology-specific or technology-agnostic, on ways to satisfy the :term[requirement]